mttgll/ALE/README.md

 # ALE: ACT Log Extractor

-This program will parse an [ACT (Advanced Combat Tracker)](https://advancedcombattracker.com/) `.log` file you point it to and extract the text from chat channels of your choosing (without all the jargon).
+ALE is an open-source tool that will parse an [ACT (Advanced Combat Tracker)](https://advancedcombattracker.com/) `.log` file you point it to and extract the text from chat channels of your choosing (without all the jargon).
 It will then let you save these sanitized chat logs to a file.

 ![image](https://user-images.githubusercontent.com/63081353/131749040-48c1b6f2-7afa-4430-a5ba-12a555f622d8.png)